julianomacielferreira/microservice-architecture-system/README.md

 ## Microservice Architecture System

-This is a project I've always have the desire to code (but did not have the time to do it before) and wanted to make my own modifications and improvements (i.e, add new features).
+This is a project I've always have the desire to code, but did not have the time to do it before, and wanted to make my own modifications and improvements (i.e, add new features).

 The initial code is based on the tutorial from [freecodecamp youtube channel](https://www.youtube.com/@freecodecamp) called [**Microservice Architecture and System Design with Python & Kubernetes – Full Course**](https://www.youtube.com/watch?v=hmkF77F9TLw).